 An ambitious programme to position Stirling as an economic and cultural powerhouse

-Stirling’s City Deal Bid has been developed in collaboration with our citizens, communities and partners from the public, private and third sectors.
+Stirling’s City Region deal has been developed in collaboration with our citizens, communities and partners from the public, private and third sectors.

 It is founded on an ambition for Stirling’s people and potential, to recognise the city as an economic and cultural powerhouse by building on its assets to create a beautiful city which generates wealth and increases opportunities for all.